 Only three hours of thesis course work may be taken in a semester.
 Students who choose the Thesis Option must schedule an appointment with the Dean or Associate Dean of the College of Graduate Studies prior to registering for the first three hours of thesis.
-The deadline dates for students completing a thesis are listed for each semester in the University Calendar of this Bulletin and online at http://www.jsu.edu/academic_calendar.html.
+The deadline dates for students completing a thesis are listed for each semester in the University Calendar of this Bulletin.
 Upon completion of the thesis, the student will receive a grade of Pass (P) or Fail (F).